semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

 ## Filtering by project, branch and pipeline names

-When creating the notification, you can specify a filter for project, branch and pipeline names.
+When creating a notification, you can specify a filter for project, branch and pipeline names.

 For example to send notifications for the `master` and `staging` branches use